 Zotero Data Security: "Zotero was created with the philosophy that your research data belongs to you and should be kept secure and private by default.
 All Zotero software is open-source and can be audited for security and privacy practices.
 Unlike many cloud-based tools, the Zotero desktop application is a local program that runs on your computer and saves all research data locally by default.
 Unless you explicitly set up syncing, your research data never leaves your computer.
 If institutional policies prevent uploading of data to third-party servers, Zotero can always be used locally without syncing any data, but syncing is required to use group functionality." (from Security of Zotero Data)

-Tiffany C. Esteban maintains this Zotero guide as part of her job responsibilities.
-She works as the Digital Scholarship Associate at the Humanities and Social Sciences Library West, where she does consultation and instruction sessions focused on digital humanities and information science.
-She uses Zotero regularly and believes that Zotero's policies align with her politics as an information professional.
-She recommends it to students, researchers, and instructors who are looking for a citation management tool that centers their needs, data, and privacy.
-She also supports those who choose not to use citation management software in their work for whatever reason.
+Tiffany C. Esteban created this Zotero guide and updates it regularly.
+She works as the Digital Humanities Associate at the Humanities and Social Sciences Library West, where she does consultation and instruction sessions focused on digital humanities.
+She uses Zotero herself and recommends it to students, researchers, and instructors who are looking for a citation management tool that centers their needs, data, and privacy.
+She also supports those who choose not to use citation management tools in their work for whatever reason.